abaran30/hextechhunt/README.md

 HextechHunt (Server) started at http://localhost:3030
 ```

 + At this point, the application is running locally!
 Open up your favorite browser (Google Chrome or Firefox recommended) and navigate to http://localhost:8080.
-If all went well, you will be in *HextechHunt*!
+If all went well, you will be in HextechHunt!

 ### Notes for Development
 When the project is running locally, keep in mind of the following: